Category: Jeantopia

 instructions

 Not only is this just great kit but depending where you are in the world (such as Africa), it can help reduce the average family’s fuel consumption by up to 30%, which is not nothing when you consider many families need to spend up to a third of their income on fuel.
-Worst still the fuel available to those same families is often in the form of paraffin or dung which may require huge amounts of time to gather and often forces them into places that are not so safe.
+Worst still the fuel available to those same families is often in the form of paraffin, wood or dung which may require huge amounts of time to gather and often forces them into places that are not so safe.
 When burned these fuel sources can produce nasty toxins in the home for all to breathe.
 The Wonderbag actually works on the same principle as burying a pot in the ground as humans have done for thousands of years (think cowboy baked beans & New England clambakes but with portability) and in more modern usage in the ‘hay boxes’ in Britain during WWII.

 According to Oliver Thring writing in the Guardian newspaper, “Collins calculates that a family of four using the Wonderbag two or three times a week will save $80 a year on fuel.
 (Zimbabwe, for example, has a GDP per capita of $471.)”.
 For every Wonderbag purchased in the UK, another is donated to a family in Africa, so the £30 price tag doesn’t sting so much.
 They retail for about £14 or $22 in South Africa or at a reduced price (or even free) for those in need.